nhnpro/floop/README.md

 `floop` is an instance of [DynMap], which implements [Map].
 Other instances can be created in the same way as any map is created, e.g: `Map<String, int> myDynInts  = DynMap()`.

-Widgets subscribe to the keys read during their last build.
+Widgets subscribe to the values retrieved during their last build.

 ### Maps and Lists